-Netflix is slated to spend $8 billion on original and acquired content in 2018 according to Netflix CFO David Wells.
+Netflix is slated to spend $8 billion on original and licensed content throughout 2018 according to Netflix CFO David Wells.

-The company must take bold action to stay ahead of growing streaming competition that is just starting to heat up.
+The streaming leader must take bold action to stay ahead of growing streaming competition that is just starting to heat up.

 Streaming Market Showdown